-THE MUDDY INFERNO The countryside around Verdun is wooded and hilly, with many streams running down to the River Meuse.
-Heavy rainfall and constant artillery bombardment turned this landscape into a desolate mudbath, where the bodies of the dead lay half-buried in shell craters and men were forced to eat and sleep within centimetres of their fallen comrades.
-This photograph shows the "Ravine de la mort", the Ravine of the Dead.
-Gas attack ON THE AFTERNOON of 22 April 1915, French-Algerian troops near the Belgian town of Ypres noticed a greenish-yellow cloud moving towards them from the German front.
+THE MUDDY INFERNO

+The countryside around Verdun is wooded and hilly, with many streams running down to the Meuse River.
+Heavy rainfall and constant artillery bombardment turned this landscape into a desolate mudbath, where the bodies of the dead lay half-buried in shell craters and men were forced to eat and sleep within inches of their fallen comrades.
+This photograph shows the "Ravine de la Mort," the Ravine of the Dead.

+British "Hypo" helmet

+Gas attack

+ON THE AFTERNOON of April 22, 1915, French-Algerian troops near the Belgian town of Ypres noticed a greenish-yellow cloud moving toward them from the German front.
 The cloud was chlorine gas.
 This was the first time poison gas had been used effectively in war.
-As it reached the Allied line, many soldiers panicked, for they had no protection against its choking effects.
-Over the next three years, both sides used gas - the Germans released about 68,000 tonnes, the British and French 51,000 tonnes.
-The first gas clouds were released from canisters and blown by the wind towards the enemy, but this caused problems if the wind changed and blew the gas in the wrong direction.
+As it reached the Allied line, many soldiers panicked, since they had no protection against its choking effects.
+Over the next three years, both sides used gas - the Germans

+released about 68,000 tons, the British and French 51,000 tons.
+The first gas clouds were

+released from canisters and blown by the wind toward the enemy, but this caused problems if the wind changed and blew the gas in the wrong direction.
 More effective were gas-filled shells, which could be targeted at enemy lines.
 In total, 1,200,000 soldiers on both sides were gassed, of whom 91,198 died terrible deaths.

+EARLY WARNING

-EARLY WARNING The first anti-gas masks were crude and often ineffectual, as these instructional drawings from a British training school show.
-Basic goggles protected the eyes, while mouth-pads made of flannel or other absorbent materials were worn over the mouth.
+The first anti-gas masks were crude and often ineffectual, as these instructional drawings from a British training school show.
+Basic goggles protected the eyes, while mouthpads made of flannel or other absorbent materials were worn over the mouth.
 Chemicals soaked into the pads neutralized the gas.

+Black veil respirator

+Air tube

+Chemical

+neutralize

+Gas alarm

+whistle

+filter to

+gas

+Flannel respirator

+ALL-IN-ONE By the middle

+British

+smallbox

+respirator

-British "Hypo" helmet Black veil respirator British anti-gas goggles Flannel respirator ALL-IN-ONE By the middle of the war, both sides wore fully protective helmets, which consisted of face masks, goggles, and respirators.
+By the middle of the war, both sides wore fully protective helmets, which consisted of face masks, goggles, and respirators.
 These protected the eyes, nose, and throat from the potentially lethal effects of gas.

 GASSED!

 The full horror of being blinded by gas is caught in Gassed, a painting from real life by the American artist John Singer Sargent.
-Led by their sighted colleagues, the blinded soldiers are slowly shuffling towards a dressing station near Arras in northern France in August 1918.
+Led by their sighted colleagues, the blinded soldiers are slowly shuffling toward a dressing station near Arras in northern France in August 1918.

-British

-smallbox

-respirator